Photos: Gangways located at Port Canaveral, U.S., and Port of Venice, Italy.

-The gangway is the means of getting on and off a ship.
+The passenger gangway, commonly defined as a seaport passenger boarding bridge (SPBB) by the industry, is the conveyance used for getting on and off a ship.
 In general shipping terms, it refers to a walkway or bridge connecting the vessel to land.
 Because access varies widely from one port to another, a cruise ship gangway simply refers to the place on the ship where you enter and exit.
 Today, different types of cruise gangways are available to meet these needs and provide safe boarding in all conditions.